marctrem/usbarmory-wiki-fork/GPIOs.md

 |  6  | GPIO5\[30\]            (CSI0_DAT12)   | UART1_RX / GPIO5\[29\] (CSI0_DAT11) |
 |  7  | GPIO5\[31\]            (CSI0_DAT13)   | GPIO5\[30\]            (CSI0_DAT12) |

+The breakout header can be accessed, among other options, with a [solderless header](https://www.sparkfun.com/products/10527).

+The serial port can be connected to via a [USB to TTL cable](https://www.sparkfun.com/products/12977).

 ### GPIO Sysfs Interface on Linux